Abdulmalek44/apple-store/README.md

 - Vite-plugin-svgr:  SVGR integrates with Vite for transforming SVGs into React components
 - React-hook-form: Performant, flexible, and extensible forms with easy-to-use validation
 - Lottie-react: A library for rendering Lottie animations in React
-- eCommerce JS: Backend services for the application.
+- Commerce JS: Backend services for the application.

 For setup instructions and more details,You can learn more in the [Create Vite App documentation](https://vitejs.dev/guide/).